Colony at the Peninsula

 No analysis available

 Pool access is strongly and consistently supported across the listings.
-Dozens of remarks from multiple agents mention shared amenities such as "2 swimming pools," "multiple pools," "saltwater pools," "whirlpool/jacuzzi," and pool-adjacent units, indicating this is a genuine building-level feature rather than copy-paste checkbox noise.
+Many remarks from multiple agents mention shared amenities such as "2 swimming pools," "2 saltwater pools," "private pool," and "resort-style amenities," with dozens of references overall.
+This appears to be a genuine building/community amenity, not just checkbox copy-paste.

 Ambiguous/weak evidence for heated pools: 6 of 20 MLS amenities previously indicated HEAPOO, but none of the public remarks explicitly say "heated pool"; remarks repeatedly mention "saltwater pools," "whirlpool/hot tub," and "hot tubs," suggesting heated spas rather than heated swimming pools.
 Given lack of explicit mentions across multiple agents, heated pool is not confirmed.

 In-unit laundry is strongly confirmed across the building.
-Across the provided remarks, numerous listings explicitly mention washer/dryer in the unit, including phrases such as "full-size washer and dryer in the unit," "new washer and dryer," and "washer and dryer were replaced in early 2024."
-The evidence is consistent across many different listings and agents, and it aligns with the prior MLS pattern showing 19/20 listings including washer/dryer.
+Dozens of listing remarks explicitly mention it, including phrases such as "full-size washer and dryer in the unit," "new washer and dryer," and "washer & dryer were replaced."
+The evidence is consistent across multiple listings and agents, so this feature should be considered reliably present.

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' or similar floor-by-floor laundry references.
-The listings mention in-unit washers and dryers in several places, but nothing indicates community laundry facilities on every floor.
+I searched the public remarks for phrases like "laundry on every floor," "community laundry," and similar floor-by-floor laundry references.
+The listings instead repeatedly mention in-unit washer/dryer or laundry upgrades, which does not support a building-wide laundry facility on every floor.

 No analysis available